Killaship/Codename-Spectrum/README.md

 # To-Do:

-More extensive CPUID
+More extensive CPUID (coming very soon)

 Serial communication

-Add support for backspace & shift in keyboard.
+Add support for backspace & shift in keyboard. (halfway done, just need to do shift)

 Some sort of shell